Visitor Levy Scheme

 Are any types of accommodation exempt?

-The legislation states that the levy cannot vary by accommodation type, so it has to apply to all kinds of accommodation, including hotels, self-catering, and campsites.
+The legislation states that the levy cannot vary by accommodation type, so it has to apply to all kinds of accommodation, including hotels, self-catering, caravans and campsites.

 How will you make sure the funds are spent on what the scheme says they should be?

-When accommodation providers remit money to the local authority, it has to go in a dedicated bank account specifically for the visitor levy.
+When accommodation providers remit money to the local authority, it has to go in a dedicated bank account specifically for the Visitor Levy.
 This means it does not go into our general budget, and that it remains ring-fenced.

 How is the money collected and paid?

 Accommodation providers will collect the levy when visitors book or pay for their booking.
-It is up to the authority and/or accommodation providers to decide whether to list the visitor levy as a separate line on visitors' bills (like VAT) or to include it within the room rate or tour price.
+It is up to the authority and/or accommodation providers to decide whether to list the Visitor Levy as a separate line on visitors' bills (like VAT) or to include it within the room rate or tour price.

 The Improvement Service (the national improvement organisation for Local Government in Scotland) is developing a national platform for accommodation providers to use to report and remit the levy to their local authority.
-When the accommodation provider needs to report their visitor levy income and remit proceeds to the council, they will be able to use the platform to populate the relevant detail, and the platform will then calculate the amount due to the authority.
+When the accommodation provider needs to report their visitor Levy income and remit proceeds to the council, they will be able to use the platform to populate the relevant detail, and the platform will then calculate the amount due to the authority.

-How will you support accommodation providers?
+How will Stirling Council support accommodation providers?

 The Improvement Service is developing a national reporting platform to help accommodation providers submit returns to their local authority, so that there is a consistent approach across Scotland.